Shamima Begum the Bangladeshi IS bride

 Shamima Begum with her look.
 Source: The Telegraph

 The flow of both men and women to the ISIS-controlled territory is a concern for Western governments, that fear that these individuals could pose a grave threat on their return home.
-The number of Western foreign fighters and migrants to ISIS is estimated to be up to 4,000, with over 550 to 1,000 women within this figure.

 Why jihad: push and pull factors

 This unprecedented figure of Western male foreign terrorist fighters is paralleled by an equally unprecedented number of women travelling to support ISIS.
 Women from Western countries are targeted by ISIS for various “Push” and “Pull” factors.
-The women are defined as Western if they indicate that they originate from Europe (excluding Russia and Turkey), United States, Canada, Australia or New Zealand.
+The women are defined as Western if they indicate that they originate from Europe (excluding Russia and Turkey), the United States, Canada, Australia or New Zealand.

 Due to Shariah Law’s prohibition of women being combatants, the women travelling to ISIS-controlled territory do not currently engage in combat, their support is rather based on domesticity and being virtuous wives and mothers to husbands and children.
 For this reason, they will be generally described as female migrants to ISIS-held territory or at other times by the Arabic term muhajirah (singular) or muhajirat (plural).